tcode2k16/rofi-chrome/readme.md

 * Go to `chrome://extensions/` in the browser and check the box for Developer mode in the top right.
 * Click the Load unpacked extension button and select the `rofi-chrome/extension` folder to install it.

+And if you are using firefox:

+* Go to `about:debugging#/runtime/this-firefox` in the browser
+* Click the Load Temporary Add-on button and select the `rofi-chrome/extension` folder to install it.

-Configure the shortcuts for the various commands (`chrome://extensions/shortcuts` for chrome and chromium)
+Configure the shortcuts for the various commands (`chrome://extensions/shortcuts` for chrome and chromium / `Manage Extension Shortcuts` in `about:addons` for firefox)

 For your reference, I use: